Architecture Overview

 - Client requests session context

-- Memtrace queries Arc for session memories
+- Memtrace resolves the per-org Arc client and queries memories for that session

 - Memories are grouped by type and sorted by time